Cyber-threats keep evolving

 An article in the NewYorkTimes says the cyber-attack affected more than 150 countries and inflicted 200,000 Windows computers.
 Hackers mainly targeted hospitals, academic institutions and high profile global companies.
 Perpetrators used a digital code previously leaked as part of a document dump.
 A report by News 24 says it explains the virus’s rapid spread

 Healthcare news has an alarming estimate that 72% of malware attacks on healthcare used ransomware.
 Healthcare is particularly targeted by hackers as they know how crucial data is to daily hospital operations, and the gravely result it might have when leaked or placed in the wrong hands.
-Verizon2017 Data Breach Investigation Report found that 602 of 2,000 breaches stemmed from phishing emails.
-Symantec report said the number of ransomware detections increased by 36% during 2016, up from 340,000 in 2015 to 463,000 in 2016.
+Verizon researched this.
+Its 2017 Data Breach Investigation Report found that 602 of 2,000 breaches stemmed from phishing emails.
+Symantec identified ransomware’s growth.
+Its report said the number of ransomware detections increased by 36% during 2016, up from 340,000 in 2015 to 463,000 in 2016.

 Any organisation can fall victim to these attack, so they must impose strict measures to increase cyber-security and ensure that all employees remain vigilant and alert.